Superrehtard/old_diaspora_wiki/Known-Issues-and-Feature-Requests.md

 ## Acknowledged Feature Requests

+* Chat
 * Edit posts and comments
 * Preview posts and comments
+* Migrate an account from one pod to another
 * Comment on public posts from other pods
-* Migrate an account from one pod to another
 * Search for posts
 * API